DiscordKt/DiscordKt/README.md

     //call the start procedure to boot up the bot startBot(token) {
-        //configure where commands and the like can be found within the project. configuration {
+        //configure where commands and the like can be found within the project. configure {
-            //the bot prefix, all commands start with this prefix = "!"
+            prefix = "!"
-            //the package containing the command definitions
-            commandsPath = "me.sample.commands"
+            //this should just be the path to all of your code. globalPath = "me.sample.commands"
         }
     }
 }